Wizarysan/jquery-toolmark/README.md

 This will place a tooltip right on your span.

 #####Options
-mode: mark or tooltip - if tooltip option is selected, no mark will be added to wrapper
+mode: mark or tooltip - if tooltip option is selected, no mark will be added to wrapper.
-xpos: horizontal position
+xpos: horizontal position.
-ypos: vertical position - btw, you can position tooltip too, place it under the text, for example
+ypos: vertical position - btw, you can position tooltip too, place it under the text, for example.
-mark: visible text, that will show content on hover
+mark: visible text, that will show content on hover.
-width: of content
+width: of content.
-content
+content: annotation or tooltip text itself

 There are no unnecessary styles and no animations, you can style .tm-wrap, .tm-wrap__mark and .tm-wrap__content any way you want.